perdian/devlauncher/README.md

 WAR file is being generated).
 If a `projectDirectoryName` is set, then the project directory will be the combination of `workspaceDirectory` and `projectDirectoryName`.
-If no `projectDirectoryName` is set, then the `contextName` (which was set when creating the listener using the constructor) will be used as project directory name.
+If no `projectDirectoryName` is set, then the `contextName` will be used as project directory name.
 You can overwrite this schema directly by setting the `projectDirectory` property of the listener.

 Now that we know the project directory, we need to determine the actual directory in which the web application is located.
 By default (following the